mapcrafter/mapcrafter/docs/index.rst

 mapcrafter is a fast Minecraft Map Renderer written in C++.
-It renders Minecraft Worlds to a bunch of images, which are viewable using Leaflet like a big Google Map in any webbrowser.
+It renders Minecraft Worlds to a bunch of images, which are viewable using Leaflet like a big map in any webbrowser.

 It runs on Linux and other Unix-like operating systems like Mac OS.
 The renderer works with the Anvil World format and the Minecraft 1.6 Resource